 Registration and abstract submission

-If you wish to attend this workshop, please complete the registration form before the registration deadline which is 18 May 2020.
+If you wish to attend this workshop, please complete the registration form.
+As the workshop is fully virtual this year, there is no registration fee.

 We are seeking abstract submissions for 20-30 minute oral presentations.
 Contributions should focus on the above key topics.
-If you wish to submit an abstract, please complete the abstract submission form before 18 May 2020.
+If you wish to submit an abstract, please complete the abstract submission form.